LaMonte Wade Jr Player Props: Giants vs. Dodgers

-After going 0-for-3 in his most recent game, LaMonte Wade Jr and the San Francisco Giants take on the Los Angeles Dodgers (who will hand the ball to Bobby Miller) at 9:10 PM ET on Saturday.
+After hitting .289 with three doubles, a home run, nine walks and nine RBI in his past 10 games, LaMonte Wade Jr and the San Francisco Giants face the Los Angeles Dodgers (who will hand the ball to Tony Gonsolin) at 4:10 PM ET on Sunday.

-In his most recent game he had a hitless showing (0-for-3) against the Dodgers.
+In his last game he had a hitless showing (0-for-3) against the Dodgers.

 LaMonte Wade Jr Game Info & Props vs. the Dodgers